Welcome Graduate Students

 Learn more about applying for a fellowship.

-TGS Native American and Indigenous Studies (NAIS) Cluster
+The Graduate School (TGS) Native American and Indigenous Studies (NAIS) Cluster

 The Graduate School’s interdisciplinary clusters facilitate connections between doctoral students and faculty who share research interests yet may not be in the same department or program.
 These initiatives enable participating graduate students to join a cohort of students not only in their degree program but also potentially in many other departments, labs, and research traditions who are working on a common set of problems.
 In this way, many TGS students experience “dual citizenship” in both a degree program and interdisciplinary area.
 Many draw upon these experiences when designing their research projects, preparing for qualifying exams, and selecting dissertation committees.